princeton-nlp/HELMET/README.md

 ## Adding new models

 The existing code supports using HuggingFace-supported models and API models (OpenAI, Anthropic, Google, and Together).
-To add a new model or use a different framework (e.g., VLLM), you can modify the `model_utils.py` file.
+To add a new model or use a different framework (other than HuggingFace), you can modify the `model_utils.py` file.
 Specifically, you need to create a new class that implements `prepare_inputs` (how the inputs are processed) and `generate` functions.
 Then, you can add a new case to `load_LLM`.
 Please refer to the existing classes for examples.